The 6 most popular Tea blends in the world

 Earl Grey Tea

-Earl Grey Tea is a highly distinctive black tea and it is flavoring with oil from the rind of bergamot orange, a fruit mostly grown in Italy and France.
+Earl Grey Tea is a highly distinctive black tea and it is flavoring with oil from the rind of bergamot orange, a fruit is mostly grown in Italy and France.
 Variations on the traditional blend include Lady Grey (a blend of Earl Grey with blue cornflower blossoms and orange peel), Russian Earl Grey tea (Earl Grey with Lemongrass) and Red Earl Grey (rooibos and bergamot), French Earl Grey (Earl Grey with Rose and marigold blossoms), Cream Earl Grey (Earl Grey with Vanilla).

 Masala Chai Tea

-Chai tea is a perfect combination of black tea with some spices. the spices are Ginger, cardamom, cinnamon, cloves, Black pepper and fennel.
-The traditional way of making Chai Tea is boiling a combination of water with loose black tea leaves, milk and whole spices.
+Chai tea is a perfect combination of black tea with some spices. the spices are Ginger, cardamom, cinnamon, cloves, Black pepper, and fennel.
+The traditional way of making Chai Tea is boiling a combination of water with loose black tea leaves, milk, and whole spices.